Electrical Safety Tips for Contractors

-How to keep your client's property safe
+How to keep your client's property safe from electrical issues

 - Note where power lines are located before you get started on a project.